belee-aim/megamind/CODEBASE_OVERVIEW.md

 -   **`build_graph()`**: This function defines the structure of the graph, including its nodes and edges.
     -   **Nodes**: The graph consists of four main nodes:
         -   `check_cache`: The entry point of the graph, which checks if a response is available in the cache.
-        -   `retrieve_from_frappe`: A node that retrieves data from the Frappe API.
+        -   `frappe_retriever_tool`: A `ToolNode` that makes the `frappe_retriever` tool available to the graph.
+This allows the AI model to dynamically decide whether to call the Frappe API to retrieve additional information.
-        -   `process_and_embed`: A node that processes and embeds the retrieved data.
+        -   `process_and_embed`: A node that processes and embeds the data retrieved by the `frappe_retriever_tool`.
         -   `generate`: A node that generates the final response.
+This node can also decide to call the `frappe_retriever_tool` if more information is needed.
-    -   **Edges**: The function defines the conditional edges that control the flow between the nodes based on the output of the `check_cache` node.
+    -   **Edges**: The function defines a cyclical flow where the `generate` node can call the `frappe_retriever_tool`, which then sends its output to the `process_and_embed` node, and finally back to the `generate` node.
+This loop allows the AI to gather information iteratively until it has enough context to generate a complete response.

 ### `src/megamind/graph/states.py`